klezovics/webdev-bootcamp/src/1_js_practice/5_various_aspects/1_async_javascript/4_async_await_course/README.md

 - await can only be applied to a promise
 - you can apply it to a promise object directly or to a function that returns a promise
 - await is a nicer way to write then() callbacks
+- if promise is rejected await method throws an exception

 ## Async
 - if you declare a function as async, it will return a promise